violinminds/knowledgebass/sysadmin/win-openssh.md

 2. add **every** key to the agent, one by one, via `ssh-add`; eg. in powershell: `ssh-add $env:USERPROFILE\.ssh\my-key` (private keys don't have ".pub" extension) (passphrase will be required)
 3. list added keys via: `ssh-add -l`

+## Test connection

+Test connection via `ssh -T <ssh-host>` (replace "ssh-host" with your server's ip or URI).

+If you wish you can add a welcome banner to the server so that you see a custom message every time you log onto it.
+Just edit the server's config (`c:\ProgramData\ssh\sshd_config` on the server's filesystem) and add/uncomment the `Banner` line specifying a path to a text file (eg. `Banner c:\my_sshd_banner.txt`).
+Then restart the ssh server to apply the new setting, and test the connection again; you will see your banner upon connecting.

 ## Github setup

 ### Common setup